AndrikSeeger/ZombieLoadExample/README.md

 # 🧟‍♂️ ZombieLoad PoC

-This repository contains two applications to demonstrate **ZombieLoad as an example of Microarchitectural Data Sampling (MDS)**.
+This repository contains two applications to demonstrate the **ZombieLoad Exploit as an example of Microarchitectural Data Sampling (MDS)**.
-For technical information about the bug, refer to the paper:
+For technical information about the exploited bug, refer to the paper:

 📄 *[ZombieLoad: Cross-Privilege-Boundary Data Sampling](https://zombieload.com/zombieload.pdf)*
 by Schwarz, Lipp, Moghimi, Van Bulck, Stecklina, Prescher, and Gruss